The Best 10 Public Hospitals in Kenya

 Q: I am pregnant; can I use the services offered by public hospitals in Kenya?

-Q: What should I do if I need to go to the hospital but I don’t have any money?
+Q: What should I do if I need to go to the hospital but have no money?

 A: You can go to the nearest public hospital and ask for help.
-The hospital will be able to provide you with information on how you can get assistance from the government or other organizations.
+The hospital will provide information on how you can get assistance from the government or other organizations.

 Please follow and like us: